 Field-hunting tip

-Look in lateritic nickel deposits country — that is the host setting where falcondoite typically forms.
+Look in lateritic nickel deposits country, the host setting where falcondoite typically forms.
 If you start seeing serpentine, goethite, magnetite in float, you are in the right ground.
 Field specimens usually show a massive, fibrous habit, so train your eye for that shape before scanning the outcrop.